Announcing the 2017 Netflix Recommended TVs

-Both the LG and Sony TVs will be sold in all countries where Netflix is available, though specific model availability varies by region.
-Check back on our Netflix Recommended TV website.
+These TVs will be in all countries where Netflix is available, though specific model availability varies by region.
+More information is available on our Netflix Recommended TV website.
 We’re thrilled with how fast and dead simple these TVs make internet TV and hope you like the difference as well.

 - Brady and David